In combined state, carbon occurs as:

 Answer

-Carbon dioxide gas traps the long wave reflected radiations of sun and keeps our earth warm.
-But due to air pollution and deforestation excess carbon dioxide gas is emitted and along with other greenhouse gases have created a thermal blanket around the earth, trapping more heat and thus the temperature of the earth increases.
+Carbon dioxide gas traps the long-wave radiations reflected by the earth and keeps our earth warm.
+But due to air pollution and deforestation excess carbon dioxide gas is emitted and, along with other greenhouse gases, has created a thermal blanket around the earth, trapping more heat and thus the temperature of the earth increases.

 Give reasons for the following: